 - Sakura Yamazaki from Blue Seed may be a full-blooded Japanese miko but she was raised in America (by the CIA no less) so she's stereotypically brash and prone to spouting off exclamations in Gratuitous English.

 - Urara Kasugano of Yes!
-Pretty Cure 5 is half French, half Japanese.
+Precure 5 is half French, half Japanese.
 This would appear to be a Hand Wave to explain her blond hair, except that You Gotta Have Blue Hair is in effect.
 Amusingly, this makes her the character who matches the setting the best.

 - In the manga FAKE (set in NYC), we have Randy "Ryo" McLean, who is half-Japanese.